MagneticRegulus/advent-of-code-2025/README.md

 Well part 2 was a bit much, but I did eventually get it...took me a while to realise I just needed to see if anylines bisected the inner tiles of a rectangle

 ### Day 10
 I think I need to start over with this one because I spent a lot of time making a graph with nodes only to have the most optimal performance solution be too high an answer.
-I think I need to make this more mathy than what I've done
+I think I need to make this more mathy than what I've done.

+Edit 14 December - Part 1: I misread the instructions and thought the minimum allowed number of presses for each set was 2.
+I was treating every instance of a perfect button as requiring 3 button presses. *sab trombone noises*

+*(Gaussian Elimination?)* I got 583 for part one and it was too high

 ### Day 11
 Ok part 2 of this one took a few days to do because I simply forgot to mark nodes as visited.
 Whoops!
 Once I did that, the whole program went from taking 12+ hours to run to 0.07 seconds. *sigh* Kicking myself, kicking myself!
 But otherwise this was a pretty simple DFS graph.
 Pretty cool.
 I did basically have the solution in a few hours on day 11, it was just that one thing!